-Contact Parent/Carer: The Head Teacher or appointed individual should ensure that a parent/carer has been contacted to arrange collection and supervision of the pupil as necessary.
+Contact Parent/Carer: The Teacher in Charge or appointed individual should ensure that a parent/carer has been contacted to arrange collection and supervision of the pupil as necessary.
 The child's welfare must always be the prime consideration.

 Suspension during morning session: